doctrine/orm/UPGRADE.md

 # Upgrade to 2.5

-## Minor BC BREAK: EntityPersister `exists` now supports Criteria object

-As of 2.5, `EntityPersister` interface supports a Criteria object as the `extraConditions` params.
-It was previously typehinted to be an array, so if you implement your own persister, you need to modify the signature.

 ## Minor BC BREAK: Custom Hydrators API change

 As of 2.5, `AbstractHydrator` does not enforce the usage of cache as part of